BeardedBear/beardify/README.md

 # Experimental Spotify client, in Elm.
 IMPORTANT : Read-only for now

+## Installation
+Don't try to install it, otherwise your house will probably explode, and so will your dog.
+Be patient, and when it's ready I'll make smoke signals in the sky, watch for a bear symbol in the clouds.

 ## To Do
 - Clean Spotify authentication
 - Improve reactivity of the player